UCB-stat-159-s23/hw03-Group14/contribution_statement.md

 Question 05: Done by Jessica Chen

-Question 06: Done by ???
+Question 06: Done by Daniel Jang

 Outputs: Done by Jessica Chen and Zilin Zhang